rlucas7/rlucas7.github.io/_posts/2025-04-26-code-critique-via-ai.md

   - structured outputs
 ---

-Generate code reviews with suggested changes automatically with AI.
+How to generate code reviews with the suggested changes API automatically.

-Structured outputs enhance the workflow by making the aI content conform to what we need in the API of each code review tool.
+Tip: Using structured outputs enhance the workflow by making the AI content conform to what we need in the API of each code review tool.

 Suggested Edits format
 ======

 There are many code review tools you can use for your coding project, every one has tradeoffs.
-By choosing code review tool X you forsake features in code review tool Y that aren't supported in tool X.
+By choosing one code review tool you forsake features in a different code review tool.
-This is the consequence of choice, decisions have opportunity costs.
+This is a consequence of choice, decisions have opportunity costs.

 The purpose of this post is twofold, one is to provide awareness of a tradeoff that may not be obvious if you do not use coding AI tools or haven't used them yet.
 Also, even if you have used said tools, say github's CoPilot, you may not be aware of this alternate approach to code reviews and where it can be used.

+For example, you might choose a different model than the one used by CoPilot to do code reviews, thereby adding a second layer of AI to your workflow.

+Presumably, this helps with robustness and creativity.

 ***Ok so just what am I talking about?***